vladpazych/Gentitas/README.md

 # Gentitas - Code Generator for Entitas

-Gentitas is a fast code generator for Entitas.
-It watches your `Assets` folder for `.gentitas.cs` files and generates Entitas API from them.
+Gentitas is a fast code generator for Entitas and a framework on top of Entitas.
+It watches your `Assets` folder for Context declarations in `.gentitas.cs` files and generates Entitas API from them.

+---

 **Important!** Latest supported version of Entitas is [0.45.1](https://github.com/sschmid/Entitas-CSharp/releases/tag/0.45.1).
 Newer versions of Entitas will cause compile errors.

+**Important!** Until new wiki is ready, keep in mind that currently Gentitas does not support Context declarations without namespaces.
+All Context declarations must be written in `Declaration` namespace of some namespace e.g. `Account.Declaration`, `Game.World.Declaration`.
+Also only one `.gentitas.cs` file is allowed per namespace module.
+(It will be fixed in next release)

 ---